neileosis/seng-convert/README.md

 # seng-convert

+This is a project created for SENG 301 at the University of Calgary in 2015.

 This is an android application and these files should be assembled in Android Studio or similar.
 The source code, test code, and resource files are available here.